Transitions – Plan and Practice

 Take the time now to plan and practice your transitions and get some Free Speed at your next race!

-Joe LoPresto is the Founder, Head Coach and Race Director at Experience Triathlon.
+Joe LoPresto is the CEO, Head Coach and Race Director at Experience Triathlon.
 Coach Joe and the Experience Triathlon coaching team help athletes of all ages and abilities achieve success in training, racing and life.
 Naperville based Experience Triathlon is a leader in the endurance services industry.
 ET provides endurance coaching services, clubs, camps, race events, nutrition coaching, massage therapy and performance testing to athletes in the Chicago area and around the world.
 Learn more about Coach Joe and Experience Triathlon at www.experiencetriathlon.com.